benardonyango/real-time-map/README.md

 <li>Start celery deamon in beat mode <code>python manage.py celeryd -v 2 -B -s celery -E -l INFO</code></li>
 </ul>

+When you have installed all dependencies and started your development server (with neccessary scripts running in background) you can check your real-time map demo by going at http://127.0.0.1:8000/

 More info coming soon ...